Make Peace. Photo: Danny Hammontree, flickr

 There is the „good Other‟ who takes the form of some sort of deprived, but possible, allied and member of the „free world‟; in the accounts above termed „innocents‟, „civilians‟, „the people‟ (of Afghanistan and Iraq), or simply „Afghanis‟ and „Iraqis‟.
 Opposed to this, exists a „bad Other‟ that cannot possibly be helped, thus only fought.
 This bad Other carries many different names, among them „terrorists‟, „insurgents‟, „extremists‟, „radicals‟, and to a varying degree also the Iraqi and Afghani „leaders‟ and „government‟ are included.

 Although nationalism is important, she stresses that she does not claim it is the only, or the most central factor.
 There are many individual factors (escaping from smalltown life etc).
 Economic incentives are often central when people decide to join the military in the first place, and “a thesis could have been written on economy as incentive alone"".

-Sarah Salameh is currently turning the thesis into a book where she will include on all those other factors as well (see my short email interview with her, Norwegian only).
+Sarah Salameh is currently turning the thesis into a book where she will include on all those other factors as well.

 The whole thesis is available online.
 (LINK UPDATED 4.4.2020)